Sunday, November 16, 2014

 Beetee finally manages to break into the Capitol's broadcasts and they interrupt President Snow's broadcast which also shows a more distraught Peeta.
 Despite his condition, Peeta tells District 13 they will be dead by morning - an indirect warning that they are about to be bombed.
 Haymitch understands and along with Katniss they inform Coin who orders everyone evacuated to the lowest levels of the bunkers.
 Katniss begins to realize that Snow is using Peeta not to extract information he doesn't have but to weaken Katniss and break her emotionally.

+Mockingjay starts out slowly, in fact, almost tedious in its opening eighty pages or so, until the first serious action when Katniss and her team are on the ground in District 8.
+However, Collins is setting the backstory for the conclusion of the trilogy.
 Mockingjay is first and foremost a tragedy; there is no true happily ever after because after all this is a dystopia and Collins stays true to the genre.
-Katniss volunteered to be a tribute for the Hunger Games to save her sister Prim.
-But after all she's endured and despite her best efforts, in the end, she does not save Prim.
+Katniss volunteered to be a tribute for the Hunger Games to save her sister Prim, but after all she's endured and despite her best efforts, in the end, she cannot not save Prim.

-What Collins manages to portray so poignantly is the effects war has on individuals and societies.
+What Collins manages to portray so poignantly is the effect war has on individuals and societies.
 Katniss is broken after the Quarter Quell, but the loss of Peeta is compounded again and again by repeated exposure to war, physical injuries and emotional trauma.
 The hijacking of Peeta and the death of Prim devastates Katniss to the point where she can no longer speak.
 When the Capitol is crushed and she is called to a meeting, Katniss wonders "I can't believe how normal they've made me look on the outside when inwardly I'm such a wasteland."

 The biggest twist in the novel comes during Katniss's unexpected meeting with President Snow in the palace.
 He expresses sorrow over the death of Prim and indicates that he did not order the parachutes, but that Coin did so.
 He also reveals that Coin's plan from the beginning was to "...let the Capitol and districts destroy one another, and then step in to take power with Thirteen barely scratched.
 Make no mistake, she was intending to take my place right from the beginning...After all, it was Thirteen that started the rebellion that led to the Dark Days, and then abandoned the rest of the districts when the tide turned against it.
 But I wasn't watching Coin.
-I was watching you...."
+I was watching you, Mockingjay.
+And you were watching me.
+I'm afraid we have both been played for fools ..."
 When Katniss doubts him, Snow responds, "Oh, my dear Miss Everdeen.
 I thought we had agreed not to lie to each other."
-This leads Katniss to consider who is the real enemy of the people.

 Book Details: